Multi-tracers, multi-surveys: a joint Fisher analysis of DESI+PFS: Introduction

-At next-to-leading (i.e.\ one-loop) order, the EFT framework parameterizes our ignorance of small-scale physics through roughly 12 nuisance parameters per tracer per redshift bin~\cite{Chudaykin:2020aoj,Desjacques:2016bnm}---bias coefficients, counterterms, and stochastic amplitudes (\cref{tab:eft_params}).
-Marginalizing over these parameters with conservative Gaussian priors degrades \(\sigma(f\se)\) by a factor of \(\sim\!2.4\) and \(\sigma(\Mnu)\) by \(\sim\!6.4\) relative to perfect nuisance knowledge for a single DESI-ELG sample~\cite{Chudaykin:2024wlw}; the degradation grows to \(\sim\!4.6\times\) and \(\sim\!10\times\) when 6 DR2 samples are combined (\cref{sec:conclusions}), illustrating the increasing cost of nuisance-parameter marginalization in joint multi-sample (not multi-tracer) analyses.
+At next-to-leading (i.e.\ one-loop) order, the EFT framework parameterizes our ignorance of small-scale physics through roughly 12 nuisance parameters per tracer per redshift bin~\cite{Chudaykin:2020aoj,Desjacques:2016bnm}: bias coefficients, counterterms, and stochastic amplitudes (\cref{tab:eft_params}).
+Marginalizing over these parameters with conservative Gaussian priors degrades \(\sigma(f\se)\) by a factor of \(\sim\!2.4\) and \(\sigma(\Mnu)\) by \(\sim\!6.4\) relative to perfect nuisance knowledge for a single DESI-ELG sample~\cite{Chudaykin:2024wlw}; the degradation grows to \(\sim\!4.6\times\) on \(\sigma(f\se)\) and \(\sim\!10\times\) on \(\sigma(\Mnu)\) when 6 DR2 samples are combined, since each sample brings its own 12-parameter nuisance set.
+Multi-sample combination without multi-tracer information thus pays a compounding nuisance cost.

 Tightening the nuisance priors is therefore a direct route to sharper cosmological constraints.
 All existing approaches to informative priors are simulation-based: HOD mock catalogs are first generated from N-body simulations, the EFT parameters are then measured from the mocks, either at the power-spectrum level or at the field level, and the resulting marginal distributions of EFT parameters are used as priors in the EFT full-shape analyses~\cite{Ivanov:2024hgq,Ivanov:2024xgb,Zhang:2024thl}.
 Zhang et al.~\cite{DESI:2025wzd} applied power-spectrum-level priors to DESI DR1, improving \(\sigma(\se)\) by \(\sim\!23\%\); Chudaykin, Ivanov \& Philcox~\cite{Chudaykin:2026nls} achieved \(\sim\!50\%\) with field-level priors.
 These gains are substantial, but the simulation-based priors (SBP) are only as accurate as the HOD model used to produce them~\cite{Akitsu:2024lyt}.
 Notably, the SBP analyses shift \(\se\) downward by \(\sim\!2\sigma\) relative to conservative priors~\cite{Chudaykin:2026nls}, deepening the tension with CMB measurements of \(S_8\).
-Whether this shift reflects new physics or systematic biases absorbed from the HOD modeling remains an open question---one that an independent, data-driven calibration of the same parameters could help resolve.
+Whether this shift reflects new physics or HOD-modeling systematics remains open.
+A data-driven calibration of the same \(b_1\) prior, drawn from cross-spectra between observed galaxy populations rather than HOD mocks, provides a model-independent cross-check on the SBP-driven \(\se\) shift.